YonYoon/StudyOn/README.md

 - [ ] !!
 Widgets with streaks, commit history, list of tasks, list of sessions, timer (start timer, current timer)
 - [ ] !!
 Implement Timer Live Activity
 - [ ] !!
 Freerun mode (start session without timer)
 - [ ] !
+Total time focused this day/week/month/year/never (remind if there were no focus)
+- [ ] !
 Sort tasks by date
 - [ ] !
 Add priority to tasks
 - [ ] !
 Save the choice of hidden/showed completed task in UserDefaults